EgorShibaev/LLMs-for-Bug-Localization-and-Fixing-test-task/README.md

 **Usage:** `python extract_method.py <language> <path> <fully qualified method name>`

-For Java language program just look inside the file with the class name.
-Then, method with given name is searched inside this class.
+For Java language, the program just looks inside the file with the class name.
+Then, the method with the given name is searched inside this class.

-For Kotlin program, it is assumed that directory structure follows the package structure (it is only a recommended naming convention in Kotlin).
+For the Kotlin language, it is assumed that the directory structure follows the package structure (it is only a recommended naming convention in Kotlin).
 Two cases are considered:
 - method is inside the class.
-In this case, all files in the directory are considered and the class with given name is searched inside them.
-Then, method with given name is searched inside this class.
+In this case, all files in the directory are considered and the class with the given name is searched inside them.
+Then, the method with the given name is searched inside this class.
-- method is not method of any class.
-In this case, all files in the directory are considered and method with given name is searched inside them.
+- method is not a method of any class.
+In this case, all files in the directory are considered, and the method with the given name is searched inside them.

 So, in the code